jakub-m/llama2-rs/README.md

 - 132 tok/s - with naive use of rayon and [par_iter][par_iter]. [commit](https://github.com/jakub-m/llama2-rs/commit/8eda5d5)

-Preventing rayon from allocating too small work chunks with [`with_min_len`][with_min_len] yields some benefits:
+Perventing rayon allocating to small work chunks with [`with_min_len`][with_min_len] yields some benefits:
 - 1 - 132 tok/s
 - 5 - 146 tok/s